 Next, fill the sitz bath, or tub, with warm water.
 When you have the temperature right, add a large spoonful of the sitz bath recipe.
 Swirl it around a bit to help mix it in.

 Now you can get into the tub, (or lower yourself onto the seat if using the portable approach).
 Plan to relax for about 15–20 minutes and add more hot water, if needed, to keep the temperature in check.
 You can take a sitz bath two to three times a day, as needed, until you have healed.

 Once you are done, slowly get up.
 You may feel a bit dizzy.
 This is normal, but monitor yourself carefully.
 If you have time, allow the area to dry.
 Otherwise, use a soft, non-abrasive cloth to pat the area dry.
 Moisturizing the area may not be the best idea if you have an infection; however, if you feel you need it, I recommend using coconut oil.
-If you are using a special ointment or hemorrhoid cream, for example, this is the perfect time to use it.
+If you are using a special ointment or hemorrhoid cream for hemorrhoids, for example, this is the perfect time to use it.